Mykhailo Zhyznevskyi: Biography

 He grew up in the village of Stsyah Pratsy in the Homel region, Belarus.
 He studied at the Homel school № 15 in the military class.
 After the tenth grade he went to school to study to be a gas welder.
 He made medieval armor in the Knights' Club, practiced karate and attended the Orthodox Church.
 He planned to serve in the army, and then go to Zhyrovichy Monastery.

 On September 11, 2005, at age 17, he ran away from home and emigrated to Ukraine.
 He told UNSO friends that he had left due to political persecution by the Belarusian KGB.
 In Belarus, he was declared wanted, believing that he was hiding from the army.
 In Ukraine he was not known by his real name, he went by Alexei or Loki - in honor of the god of Norse mythology.
 He did not communicate with his family in Belarus for a long time, but in the last year of his life he resumed contacts with his parents.
 He met with them in Kyiv and planned to come home in the spring of 2014.
 In 2012, Zhyzneuski came to the police station in Ukraine, showed documents and said that there was no need to look for him.

 He was interested in history, mythology, chivalry, military affairs, and airsoft.
 He believed that it was easier for him to live and work in Ukraine than in Belarus.

 In Ukraine he lived first in Donetsk and Kryvyi Rih, then in Kyiv.
 In the last years of his life he rented a house in Bila Tserkva.
 He worked as a welder and window installer.
 He was a freelance correspondent for Soborna Kyivshchyna newspaper and loved journalism.
-He was apolitical, but cooperated with the nationalist organization UNA-UNSO, because it had a good airsoft team.
+He was apolitical, but cooperated with the far-right nationalist organization UNA-UNSO, because it had a good airsoft team.